MarsBase7/Behavioral-Cloning/README.md

 #### 1. Training data process

-The vehicle has three camaras ( center, left and right ), and the side camara images carries two benifits rather than the center camara images only:
+The vehicle has three cameras ( center, left and right ), and the side camera images carries two benifits rather than the center camera images only:

 * more training data ( 3 times as much )
 * help teach the network how to steer back to the center when drifting off

-By taking the actual steering measurement and adding a small correction `0.2` factor to it, those side camara images can be appended to the training data set appropriately. 「model.py lines 30-42」
+By taking the actual steering measurement and adding a small correction `0.2` factor to it, those side camera images can be appended to the training data set appropriately. 「model.py lines 30-42」

 ![alt text][image2]